Security

 • Slow down — Phishing exploits urgency.
 Take time to verify before acting

-• Use a password manager — It will not auto-fill credentials on fake websites
+• Use a password manager — It will not auto-fill credentials on fake websites because it checks the domain, not just the appearance of the page

 • Keep software updated — Patches close vulnerabilities that phishing exploits